|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 up to 50 depth charges

-Diamantina returned to Sydney Harbor, arriving at Garden Island on 13 December 1945 with 86 passengers embarked.
-The ship remained in Sydney until February 1 , 1946, when she departed for a patrol in New Guinea waters.
-Diamantina returned to Sydney on 14 June, and was put into reserve on August 9, 1946.
+On December 13, 1945 Diamantina returned to Sydney Harbor to Garden Island with 86 passengers embarked.
+The ship remained at Sydney Harbor until February 1, 1946 departed for a patrol in New Guinea.
+Diamantina returned to Sydney Harbor on June 14, 1946.
+On August 9, 1946 placed into reserve status.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|